-All parties have the opportunity to have others present for support and consultation and access to campus support services, including, but not limited to, Counseling Services, Center for Civic Engagement, Entrepreneurship and Leadership (CEEL), Health Services, faculty mentor, and identified advocates.
+All parties have the opportunity to have others present for support and consultation and access to campus support services, including, but not limited to, Counseling Services, Office of Student Experience, Health Services, faculty mentor, and identified advocates.
 The College will provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services available for victims, both within the institution and in the community.